appitiza/workmanager/README.md

 ### Push Notification in serverless application

-Since we don't have a serverto handle push notification, We are going to develop a cloud function and host them in Googe cloud functions.On hosting you can view them on your firebase console.
+Since we don't have a server to handle push notification, We are going to develop a cloud function and host them in Googe cloud functions.On hosting you can view them on your firebase console.
 To start with,you need to install Nodejs in your local system.With help of nodejs framework and firebase tool, you need to create a cloud function.On completeing this process you can upload it on to firebase cloud function.I have kept everything simple in here.The logic is quite simple, We have a collection(For the time being let us assume collection to be a table) named Notification.Whenever there is an entry in notification collection, we need to trigger our cloud function.This cloud function will send the push notification.

 **Step 1.** Install node.js in your local system [ Click Here to download Nodejs](https://nodejs.org/en/")